Alanus de Rupe: Alanus on Dominic and the Rosary

-According to an old Dominican tradition, during the time of the Albigensians in southern France in the latter part of the 12th and the beginning of the 13th centuries, Dominic was distressed at his lack of success in his preaching in countering their teachings, and turned to the Mother of God for help.
-She reportedly appeared to him and told him to use her Psalter in conjunction with his preaching, as an instrument in combatting the great heresy of his day.
-The Marian Psalter, (a custom of praying 150 "Aves" rather than Psalms) developed into the Rosary.
+According to an old Dominican tradition, in the early 13th century, Dominic de Guzmán was distressed at his lack of success in his preaching against the Albigensians and prayed to the Virgin Mary for help.
+She reportedly appeared to him and told him to use her psalter in conjunction with his preaching.
+This psalter, a custom of praying 150 Hail Marys rather than Psalms, developed into the Rosary.